Plundered My Soul

 "Plundered My Soul" is a song by the English rock band the Rolling Stones, featured as a bonus track on the 2010 re-release of their 1972 album Exile on Main St..
 It was the first song released by the band from the new recordings, limited-edition copies of the single shelved in independent stores on 17 April 2010, in honor of Record Store Day.
 The song charted at number 2 on Billboard's Singles Sales and number 42 on Billboards Rock Songs Airplay.
 It also reached number 15 in France, and remained there for one week.
 The music video was directed by Jonas Odell.

-"Plundered My Soul" features vocal and guitar overdubs from Mick Jagger and Mick Taylor, recorded at a London studio in November 2009 as arranged for by Sherry Daly and Saul Davis.
+"Plundered My Soul" features vocal and guitar overdubs from Mick Jagger and Mick Taylor, recorded at a London studio in November 2009 as arranged by Sherry Daly and Saul Davis.